seng438-winter-2023/seng438-a5-Racheld3/seng438-a5-team_number.md

 Explain your evaluation and justification of deciding the MTTFmin
 -------------------------------------------------------------------
+When deciding MTTFmin, we wanted to make sure that all data points on the RDC using our failure data was safely in the acceptable region.
+In order to achieve this, we had to alter the value for our FIO (Failure Intensity Objective), the inverse of MTTF.
+After slowly increasing FIO until the entire chart was within the acceptable region, our resulting FIO was 67 failures per 10000 calls.

 A discussion on the advantages and disadvantages of RDC
 -----------------------------------------------------------------